Portugal national football team: 2006–2014: Post-golden generation and mixed results

-2014–present: Euro 2016 and first international glories
+2016–present: Euro 2016 and first international glories

-Portugal began the Euro 2016 qualifiers with a 0–1 home defeat against Albania, which resulted in Bento being dismissed from his managerial post to be replaced by Fernando Santos in September 2014.
-Under Santos, the team qualified as group winners and were drawn in Group F alongside newcomers Iceland, Austria and Hungary; the Portuguese advanced into the knockout stage as the third-best third place team following three straight draws.
-Portugal beat Croatia 1–0 in the Round of 16 after a goal from Ricardo Quaresma in extra time and then defeated Poland 5–3 on penalties to reach the semi-finals, where they defeated Wales 2–0 in regulation time with goals from Ronaldo and Nani to reach the final at the Stade de France against hosts France.
-The early stages of the final saw Ronaldo limp off the pitch injured; in extra time, substitute Eder turned hero when he scored the match's only goal in the 109th minute, defying all odds.
-Ronaldo won the Silver Boot, scoring three goals and providing three assists.
+In UEFA Euro 2016 qualifying, Bento was dismissed following a defeat to Albania and was replaced by Fernando Santos in September 2014.
+After qualifying for the finals, Portugal finished third in Group F but advanced to the knockout stages as the third-best third place team following three straight draws.
+Portugal beat Croatia 1–0 after extra time in the round of 16 and then defeated Poland 5–3 on penalties to reach the semi-finals, where they defeated Wales 2–0.
+In the final against the hosts, France, Ronaldo went off injured.
+In extra time, substitute Eder scored the winning goal for Portugal in the 109th minute with a strike from 25 yards past Hugo Lloris.

 Following their Euro 2016 victory, Portugal participated in the 2017 FIFA Confederations Cup.
-Portugal faced Mexico on 17 June in their opening match, which ended in a 2–2 draw.
-Three days later, Portugal faced hosts Russia 1–0 winning effort, with the only goal of the match being scored by Cristiano Ronaldo.
-On 24 June, Portugal defeated New Zealand 4–0 to top their group and advance to the semi-finals of the competition.
-Ronaldo was also man of the match in all three of Portugal's group stage matches.
-Portugal lost to Chile on penalties after a goalless draw in the semi-finals, but rebounded in the third place game, defeating Mexico 2–1 after extra time.
+They finished top of their group, but lost to Chile on penalties after a goalless draw in the semi-finals, but rebounded in the third place game, defeating Mexico 2–1 after extra time.

-In the 2018 FIFA World Cup preliminary draw, Portugal were placed in Group B along with Switzerland, Hungary, Faroe Islands, Andorra and Latvia.
-Portugal would only lose one match against Switzerland 2–0.
-However, Portugal got their revenge on their last group stage match defeating Switzerland 2–0, to top their group and qualify for the 2018 World Cup.

-In the 2018 FIFA World Cup, Portugal were drawn into Group B with Spain, Morocco and Iran.
-In their opening match on 15 June, Portugal were against Spain, which ended in a 3–3 draw, with Cristiano Ronaldo scoring a hat-trick.
-Ronaldo scored the only goal in a 1–0 victory against Morocco, breaking Puskás' record.
-Portugal faced Iran on 25 June, in their final group match, which ended in a 1–1 draw, leading Portugal to progress to the knockout round as group runners-up behind Spain.
-On 30 June, Portugal were eliminated following a 2–1 defeat to Uruguay in the round of 16.
+At the 2018 FIFA World Cup, Portugal opened their campaign with a 3–3 draw with Spain, with Cristiano Ronaldo scoring a hat-trick.
+After a 1–0 victory against Morocco, Portugal drew 1–1 with Iran to progress to the knockout round as group runners-up.
+Portugal were eliminated following a 2–1 defeat to Uruguay in the round of 16.